MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/service-tips-and-tricks-for-color-formatting.md

 * Add color to table rows
 * How to undo in Power BI

 To make any changes, you must have edit permissions for the report.
 In Power BI Desktop, open the report in **Report** view.
-In the Power BI service, that means opening the report and selecting **Edit Report** from the menu bar, as shown in the following image.
+In the Power BI service, that means opening the report and selecting **Edit** from the menu bar, as shown in the following image.

 ![where to find the Edit menu](media/service-tips-and-tricks-for-color-formatting/power-bi-edit-report.png)